google/GiftStick/README.md

 ## Dependencies

-The script has been tested on the Xenial (16.04) and Bionic Beaver (18.04) versions of Xubuntu.
+The auto_acquisition scripts need Python3 and have been tested to work with 20.04 LTS version of Xubuntu.
+Previous versions should still work but are not actively supported.

 The following packages should be installed in the system you're booting into: